Age

 Cognitive and Learning: Overview (2-3 Years)

 Between two and three, children become better problem solvers.
-They are able to make mechanical toys “work” and can put
+They can make mechanical toys “work” and can put together puzzles

-Pretend play includes symbolic use of objects.
-Once an object has been given an “identity” (for example, a block is
+Pretend play includes the symbolic use of objects.
+Once an object has been given an “identity” (for example, a block

 I Know This Word